 The term "retention" generally refers to completion of follow-up visits and procedures as specified in a study protocol.
 This definition must be operationalized for any study, and operational definitions usually reflect the primary objectives and endpoints of a study.

-For MTN-028, two retention measures are planned to be used.
-Additional retention measures may be defined and used during the study if desired by the Protocol Chair and/or Protocol Statisticians.
+For MTN-039, two retention measures are planned to be used.
+Additional retention measures may be defined and used during the study if desired by the Protocol Chair and/or Protocol Statistician.

-- During the study, retention for each regularly scheduled follow-up visit will be defined based on whether participants complete the visit within the visit window.
-Participants who complete a regularly scheduled visit within the visit window will be considered 'retained' for that visit. - Overall study retention is calculated as the percentage of the total number of visits completed by all participants (within their allowable visit window) divided by the number of visits expected for all participants.
-A visit is considered expected for a participant once the allowable window closes, regardless of whether or not a participant is lost to follow-up or terminated early from the study.
+- Retention per Study Visit: Calculated as the number of participants who complete a visit (within the visit window) divided by the total number of participants expected to complete that visit.
+Participants who complete a regularly scheduled visit within the visit window will be considered 'retained' for that visit. - Overall Study Retention: Calculated as the percentage of the total number of visits completed by all participants (within their allowable visit window) divided by the number of visits expected for all participants.
+A visit is considered expected for a participant once the allowable window closes, regardless of whether a participant is lost to follow-up or terminated early from the study.

-As indicated above, participants who do not complete a particular scheduled visit within the allowable window, but then complete the next scheduled visit (including any required make-up procedures that were missed), will not be considered retained for the missed visit.
+As indicated above, participants who do not complete a scheduled visit within the allowable window, but then complete the next scheduled visit (including any required make-up procedures that were missed), will not be considered retained for the missed visit.
 However, they will be considered retained for the next scheduled visit.
-Thus retention rates can fluctuate over time and across visits.
+Thus, retention rates can fluctuate over time and across visits.

-The MTN SDMC will post reports on their ATLAS portal presenting retention rates for key study visits designated by the Protocol Team.
-The SDMC also will generate a final end-of-study retention rate after the study is completed.
+The MTN SDMC will post reports on their Atlas portal presenting retention rates for key study visits designated by the Protocol Team.
+The MTN SDMC also will generate a final end-of-study retention rate after the study is completed.